 After breaking the ice with this activity, I have the students work on the Interview the Room Activity by conversing with two peers to learn a bit more about each other.
 I find students are much more open to discussing themselves if they already have a bit of a connection from mingling during Bingo.

 Meaningful First-Week Tasks

-To break up the time spent mingling and meeting new people, I give students activities they can complete independently to share a bit more about themselves as a person and learner.
+To break up the time spent mingling and meeting new people, I give students activities they can complete independently to share a bit more about themselves as a person and learners.
 One of my favourite ways to do this is in my Dear New To Me Teacher Letter Writing Activity.
-I provide students with sentence starters, included in the activity, and have students write me a properly formatted letter all about themselves.
-Ideas they might describe are their interests, about what languages they speak at home, and what their goals are for the year, among others.
+I provide students with sentence starters included in the activity and have students write me a properly formatted letter all about themselves.
+Ideas they might describe are their interests, what languages they speak at home, and what their goals are for the year, among others.

-Another great activity for the first week is my Journal Writing Summer Vacation Prompts.
-I like to have the students justify their choices of comparing their vacation to 5 different media choices.
-These can be added to students’ interactive journals as you set them up, and provide another discussion point to further get to know your students.
+Another great activity for first week of school activities is my Journal Writing Summer Vacation Prompts.
+I like to have the students justify their choices by comparing their vacation to 5 different media choices.
+These can be added to students’ interactive journals as you set them up and provide another discussion point to further get to know your students.

-To continue the writing groove, I love to hand out the Interactive Story Writing Activity, it gives students the opportunity to work with their peers as they complete a story starter on the new school year and get their writing skills back in practice.
-Reading the stories that result is such a fun class bonding experience as well!
+To continue the writing groove, I love to hand out the Interactive Story Writing Activity; it gives students the opportunity to work with their peers as they complete a story starter in the new school year and get their writing skills back in practice.
+Reading the stories that result is such a fun class-bonding experience as well as fantastic for first week of school activities!

 Build in Time For Student Self Reflection